 E-discovery, as an industry, is once again at an inflection point.
 As both an industry and technical endeavor that is now older than 20 years, it has rarely stood still for more than a couple years.
 Looking back at that (simpler?) time, the 1990s saw more and more relevant information being produced and maintained in electronic format, until finally in 2003-04, the Zubulake rulings delivered a clarion call to organizations that they had an obligation to preserve (and produce) relevant electronically stored information (ESI) just as thoroughly as they did traditional paper documents.

-A Reflection on the Year Behind, the Years Ahead and Why Privacy Means So Much to Us
+A Reflection on the Year Behind, the Years Ahead, and Why Privacy Means So Much to Us

-Part One of a Two-Part Article
+Part Two of a Two-Part Article

 Part two of The State of the U.S. Privacy Job Market, 2019 will outline what is happening within service providers, consultancies, and vendors will touch briefly on government agencies and will predict the near-future state of the U.S. privacy job market.